 ‘Plastic food packaging now outpaces cigarette butts as most abundant beach trash’ (National Geographic, 2020)

 Single-use plastic is becoming a negative word.
 It surrounds almost every food product we buy.
 So what’s the easiest option to reduce this in our homes?
 If the option to shop in smaller local facilities that have healthier buying options isn’t available, we’re fortunate to be seeing an increase in larger supermarkets offering alternatives.
-But it doesn’t stop there, ditching the cling-film for beeswax wraps, using recycled aluminium foil and completely biodegradable unbleached parchment paper are all ways we can reduce packaging our foods in plastic.
+But it doesn’t stop there, ditching the cling-film for reusable sandwich wraps, using recycled aluminium foil and completely biodegradable unbleached parchment paper are all ways we can reduce packaging our foods in plastic.

 Keeping things Clean